chipbaber/apex_textdemo/printAClob.md

-# How to print a Clob in APEX 20.2
+# How to print a Clob in Oracle APEX 21.1.7
 - Please watch this video for more context on how to showcase a CLOB inside a APEX page. [https://youtu.be/pSw_jFyt5zw](https://youtu.be/pSw_jFyt5zw)

 ## Create a Blank Page